-Important Note: K is a constant value that represents the electrical resistivity of the type of conductor you’re using.
-Different materials have different K values, which are set and don’t change.
+Important Note: K is a constant value that stands for the electrical resistivity of the conductor material you’re working with.
+Different materials have different K values, which are fixed and don’t change.

-Speaking of cross-sectional area, cmil (or circular mil) is a unit of measurement that’s used to define the size of circular objects – like wires, for instance.
+Now, about cross-sectional area, cmil (or circular mil) is a unit of measurement for sizing up circular objects – like wires, for example.
 To calculate cmil, you multiply the wire’s diameter (in decimal inches) by 1000, and then square the result.
-Thankfully, NEC Table 8 of Chapter 9 provides a handy table of cmil values for us to use.
+And guess what?
+NEC Table 8 of Chapter 9 has a nifty table of cmil values for us to use.

 cmil = = 54,825 cmils

-Looking at the NEC Table 8 of Chapter 9, a #2 conductor has a cross-sectional area of 66,360 cmils.
-This is greater than the calculated 54,825 cmils.
-While #3 conductor has a cross-sectional area of 52,620 cmils.
+According to NEC Table 8 of Chapter 9, a #2 conductor has a cross-sectional area of 66,360 cmils, which is more than our calculated 54,825 cmils.
+Meanwhile, a #3 conductor has a cross-sectional area of 52,620 cmils.

 = 5.95 volts